valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

   - /topics/virtual-memory
 ---

 **Note: this document was written by the creator of Redis, Salvatore Sanfilippo, early in the development of Redis (c.
 2010).
-Virtual Memory has been deprecated since Redis 2.6, so this documentation is here only for historical interest.**
+Virtual Memory has been deprecated since Redis OSS 2.6, so this documentation is here only for historical interest.**

-This document details the internals of the Redis Virtual Memory subsystem prior to Redis 2.6.
+This document details the internals of the Redis Virtual Memory subsystem prior to Redis OSS 2.6.
 The intended audience is not the final user but programmers willing to understand or modify the Virtual Memory implementation.

 Keys vs Values: what is swapped out?
 ---